Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 United States

-The Surveillance, Epidemiology, and End Results (SEER) Program age-adjusted annual incidence rate of anal cancer in the United States for the period from 2014 to 2018 was 2.0 cases per 100,000 persons per year, and the mortality rate was 0.3 cases per 100,000 persons per year.
+The Surveillance, Epidemiology, and End Results (SEER) Program age-adjusted annual incidence rate of anal cancer in the United States for the period 2016 to 2020 was 1.9 cases per 100,000 persons per year, and the mortality rate was 0.3 cases per 100,000 persons per year.
 Incidence rates were slightly higher for women than for men (2.3 vs. 1.6 per 100,000 person-years, respectively), but mortality rates were about the same.[

 World